shortcakesweets/shortcakesweets.github.io/_posts/2024-12-13-roguelike-introduction.md

 Self-explanatory.

-You may think this factor as an extension of [Hack'n'Slash](/posts/roguelike-introduction/#hacknslash).
+We can assume this factor as an extension of [Hack'n'Slash](/posts/roguelike-introduction/#hacknslash).
 A natural place choice of monster spawnned terrain would be a dungeon.
 Game designers should choose a place that best fits their game's theme.

 ### Numbers

 > The numbers used to describe the character (hit points, attributes etc.) are deliberately shown.

 Self-explanatory.

+Choices should be made by calculations based on these numbers.
+However there are some exceptions like <<Balatro>> can't be calculated by human brain (the values goes up exponentially), but it still gives the exact "number" that are used to calculate damage.

+# Future updates (WIP)
+This is the end of the Berlin Interpretation.
+I'll update if I get more information about roguelikes.